et0and/portfolio-redux/content/pages/about.md

 <h2>Acknowledgements</h2>

 I would like to acknowledge Māori as tangata whenua and Te Tiriti o Waitangi partners in Aotearoa New Zealand.
-I pay my respects to the mana whenua who are the original and continued rightful stewards of the land that I love and on which I work and reside.
+I pay my respects to the mana whenua who are the original and continued rightful stewards of the land.

-I would also like to acknowledge the many free and open source that this website, along with many of my other projects, take advantage of.
+I would also like to acknowledge the many free and open source software that this website, along with many of my other projects, take advantage of.
 For a full look at the different libraries and packages used to power this website, [take a look at the GitHub repo](https://github.com/et0and/portfolio-redux).

 <h2>Education</h2>
 UX Design Program, CareerFoundry GmbH Berlin, 2021-2022